-General meetings of Haddenham U3A usually have a guest speaker and are held on the second Monday AND third Thursday of each month, so that all members have a chance to hear them.
-Meetings start at 2.15 for a 2.30pm start at Haddenham Youth & Community Centre, and usually last for an hour and a half, including time to socialise over a cup of tea.
+General meetings of Haddenham u3a usually have a guest speaker and are held on the second Tuesday of the month.
+Members arrive from 2.15 for a 2.30 start.
+Meetings usually last for an hour and a half, including time to socialise over a cup of tea.

 We hope you will enjoy our meetings, learn something new, get to know other members, and occasionally volunteer to help out.

 General meetings are free to members of Haddenham u3a.

 The General Meetings are open to all members of Haddenham u3a.

 Angela Hart, on behalf of the u3a Committee, organises the speaker programme.
 If you have any suggestions of good speakers who would be suitable for the u3a General Meetings, please contact Angela on 01844 292070 or email@example.com

 The committee organises the rota of volunteers for the preparation of the venue.

 Talk: Superspy Science: Science, Death and Tech in the World of James Bond